odahu/odahu-docs/source/gen_security.rst

 ODAHU is distributed with build-in policies that are written on `Rego policy language`_.

 `Role based access control`_ is implemented by default.
-But there is nothing you need to know about rego policies language until the set of pre-defined roles fits your needs.
+But there is nothing you need to know about rego policies language as long as the set of pre-defined roles fits your needs.
 In this section, you can see such roles and how to manage them using Keycloak as an example of idP_